 At the core of cryptocurrency trading is the concept of digital assets, such as Bitcoin, Ethereum, Ripple, and numerous altcoins.
 These digital currencies are exchanged on specialized platforms known as cryptocurrency exchanges, which facilitate the buying, selling, and trading of cryptocurrencies against fiat currencies like the euro or other cryptocurrencies.

 When engaging in cryptocurrency trading, investors can adopt various strategies based on their risk tolerance, investment goals, and market analysis.
+This option is particularly appealing for those looking to invest for quick profits in volatile yet potentially rewarding markets.

 Lower-risk short-term investments

-3. Short-term government bonds
+5. Short-term government bonds

 Government bonds offer a fixed interest rate, known as the coupon rate, which is paid periodically (typically semi-annually or annually) until maturity.
 Investors receive regular interest payments throughout the bond’s life and the principal amount back at maturity, providing a predictable income stream.
 This feature makes government bonds attractive for income-oriented investors, retirees, and pension funds seeking steady cash flows.
 Moreover, government bonds are highly liquid, meaning they can be easily bought or sold in the secondary market.

-4. Short-term corporate bonds
+6. Short-term corporate bonds

 Short-term corporate bonds are debt securities issued by corporations with relatively short maturities, typically ranging from one to five years.
 These bonds serve as a financing tool for companies to raise capital for various purposes, such as funding working capital needs, refinancing existing debt, financing projects, or supporting growth initiatives.